Wordle: Others

 After Wordle gained viral popularity among English-speaking users in January 2022, it was quickly adapted into numerous other languages.
 An open-source version of the game, created by Hannah Park, was modified by linguist Aiden Pine to accommodate different character sets, enabling broader linguistic accessibility.
 Pine also published a free step-by-step blog on how to create a custom Wordle.
-By October 2024, the collaborative project Wordles of the World had documented 780 Wordle-inspired games and resources across 158 languages.
+By February 2022, the collaborative project Wordles of the World had documented 350 Wordle-inspired games and resources across several languages.
 These include adaptations in historical and regional dialects, indigenous languages, and languages without alphabetic writing systems (such as Chinese chengyu and American Sign Language).

 The Brazilian version of the game was developed by Google engineer Fernando Serboncini under the title Termo.
 Originally from São Paulo and based in Canada, Serboncini had previously created games in 2012 and 2015, before beginning to release one title per year from 2018 to 2020, two in 2021, and eventually Termo in 2022.
-It was launched on January 5, 2022 and reached 100,000 daily players within ten days of release.
+It was launched on January 5, 2022, and reached 100,000 daily players within ten days of release.
 The sudden growth caused the game's server to crash, leading Serboncini to migrate it to a system with four times the previous capacity.
 The game has also achieved popularity in Portugal.

+Television game show

+NBC announced it was bringing Wordle as a prime time game show sometime in 2027.
+The show will be a joint product of The New York Times and NBCUniversal, with production by Jimmy Fallon's Electric Hot Dog.
+Savannah Guthrie will host the program.